 Specifics: First, find your image.
 Be sure to select one that both moves you and makes an explicit argument.
 You might start here: 100 Most Influential Images of All Time.
 Or here: New York Times’ Decade in Pictures.
 Then, in the equivalent of a 3-page double-spaced paper, identify the pathetic appeal(s) in this image and analyze it by completing the following:

-- Explain what aspect of this image provokes an emotion or feeling, how it does it, and what emotion or feeling it provokes.
+- Explain what aspect of this image provokes an emotion or a feeling, how it does it, and what emotion or feeling it provokes.

 - In conclusion, contemplate whether pathetic appeals in the image depend on identity categories of the target audience, such as age, class, ethnicity, sex/gender, sexual orientation, physical ability, political ideology, religious belief, etc.?
 Are there any ideas or symbols that will likely resonate with a certain segment of this population in a particular way?